 This post may contain affiliate links.
 Please read our disclosure policy.

-- Tomato paste and water: I like to add tomato paste for added flavor and moisture.
-If you don’t have tomato paste, you can use tomato sauce instead.
+- Tomato paste and water: I like to add tomato paste for added flavor, acidity, and moisture.
+If you donโt have tomato paste, you can use a couple of tablespoons of tomato sauce.
+Just note that using tomato sauce will add a little more sweetness than tomato paste.

 How to Make Ground Beef Tacos